 The importance of movement

 Movement is a key signal to our bodies about how well we’re doing.
-We are designed as “use it or lose it” systems, constantly adapting to what we do (see discussions of Woolf’s Law for bone formation and Davis’ Law for tissue; also see Lederman reference below for reducing scar tissue formation).
+We are designed as “use it or lose it” systems, constantly adapting to what we do (see Woolf’s Law for bone formation and Davis’ Law for tissue; also see Lederman reference below for reducing scar tissue formation).

 Our bodies adapt to the demands — or lack of them — they experience.
 If we don’t move something for a while, our bodies begin to adapt to support that lack of movement.
 Unused bone disappears.
 Unused muscles atrophy.